QBF Merge Resolution is powerful but unnatural: Power of Merge Resolution

 Observe that the extra $d_i$ variable in $\weakB^0_i$ and $\weakB^1_i$ (in contrast to $B^0_i$ and $B^1_i$ in $\KBKFlq$) allows us to resolve these two lines.
-This gives the clause $L_i''$ whose merge-map computes $x_i=d_i$.
-This merge-map is isomorphic to the merge-map for $x_i$ in the line derived by resolving the $A_i$ lines.
+This gives the clause $L_i''$ whose merge map computes $x_i=d_i$.
+This merge map is isomorphic to the merge map for $x_i$ in the line derived by resolving the $A_i$ lines.
 This isomorphism allows the polynomial-size refutation.